Select Page

 What does a truck driver do?

 The main job of a truck driver is to safely transport goods over the road with a tractor-trailer or heavy truck.
-There’s a variety of items that truck drivers can transport, and their routes can be regional or national.
-Some truck driver jobs have drivers home every night, while others can keep them on the road for days or weeks at a time.
+Truck drivers can transport various items, and their routes can be regional or national.
+Some truck driver jobs require drivers to be home every night, while others require them to be on the road for days or weeks.

 In addition to driving safely on the road and following traffic laws, truck drivers are also commonly responsible for: